Sebastian Bach: Reality TV and Angel Down (2006–2010)

-Kicking & Screaming and Sterling's departure (2010–2012)
+Kicking and Screaming and Sterling's departure (2010–2012)

 Bach toured as an opening act for Guns N' Roses' "Chinese Democracy Tour" 2009–2010, and performed "My Michelle" with Axl Rose in Quebec City on February 1, 2010.
 On January 5, 2011, he was featured on NBC's Jimmy Fallon Show in a live performance and a subsequent video of "We Are The Ducks", a power ballad written for University of Oregon Ducks, set to play in the BCS national championship game Monday, January 10, 2011.
 In 2011, Bach was interviewed by British metalcore band Asking Alexandria in the March/April issue of Revolver.
 The band are fans of Skid Row and covered two of their songs the preceding year of the interview.
 The same year, Bach performed "Youth Gone Wild" with the band live at the Revolver Golden Gods Awards and Rock on the Range.
 Bach was also filmed in their music video "Closure".

 Bach provided the voice of Prince Triton, King Neptune's rebellious son, in the SpongeBob SquarePants episode, "SpongeBob and the Clash of Triton" in 2010.
 On June 15, 2011, Bach revealed the title of his upcoming solo album would be Kicking & Screaming.
 On July 8, 2011 track list, cover art and title of the first single were revealed.
 It was released September 27, 2011 for North America and worldwide and September 23, 2011 for Europe on Frontiers Records.
 On August 13, 2012, Nick Sterling was fired by Bach after refusing to sign an agreement to appear on an undisclosed TV show.

 Big Noize (2012–2013)

-Formed in 2007, Big Noize was an All-Star band consisting in founder member and drummer Vinny Appice (Black Sabbath, Dio, Heaven & Hell) plus other "monsters" such as guitarist Carlos Cavazo (Quiet Riot), later replaced by George Lynch (Dokken, Lynch Mob), bassist Phil Soussan (Ozzy Osbourne) and vocalist Joe Lynn Turner (Rainbow).
+Formed in 2007, Big Noize was a supergroup consisting in founder member and drummer Vinny Appice (Black Sabbath, Dio, Heaven & Hell) plus other "monsters" such as guitarist Carlos Cavazo (Quiet Riot), later replaced by George Lynch (Dokken, Lynch Mob), bassist Phil Soussan (Ozzy Osbourne) and vocalist Joe Lynn Turner (Rainbow).
 Turner was replaced by Bach for the Kavarna Rock festival on July 14, 2012 and for a tour to South America, starting in Chile on July 9, 2013.

-Give 'Em Hell (2013–present)
+Give 'Em Hell and touring (2013–2023)

 On April 30, 2013, Bach confirmed via Twitter that a new studio album was in the works.
 He went on to say that Bob Marlette would be returning as producer.
-Bach had collaboration work for the upcoming album with John 5, Duff McKagan, and Steve Stevens.
+Bach had collaboration work for the upcoming album with John 5, Duff McKagan and Steve Stevens.
 On January 13, 2014, Give 'Em Hell was announced with a prospective release date of April 22, 2014.
 He also appeared in two Trailer Park Boys episodes from their 2014 season.
 In 2014, Bach completed his Give 'Em Hell tour and in 2015, Bach went on another tour titled the "18 and LIVE" tour.

 In 2019, Bach toured behind the 30th anniversary of Skid Row's self-titled debut album, playing it live in its entirety.
 On July 20, 2021, it was announced that Bach would be doing a tour in the fall for the 30th anniversary of Skid Row's Slave to the Grind.